FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

   Chatgpt is a powerful tool but it is outsourcing its data from the internet.It will be misleading at times hence the need to crosscheck for one's self.
   However , it's a great tool to kick start the projects.

+  ### INDEXED NAVIGATION

+- I can simply get away with a for loop for looping over my chapter array , finding index of specific chapter that i need and be a headstart for teh content section which should never be called while my chapter is empty....
+The unit overview page should ensure of this.....
+Code sample : -
+  `const chapterNameToFind = "REW";

+// Find the index of the chapter const chapters = data.unitChapters;
+let chapterIndex = -1;

+for (let i = 0; i < chapters.length; i++) {
+if (chapters[i].chapterName === chapterNameToFind) {
+chapterIndex = i;
+break;
+}
+}`

+As i break out to the dashboard , I will recap on :- Array methods and context as i get to implement indexed course navigation....

 ### PERFOMANCE OPTIMIZATION

 - Building the resources section to handle pdf & additional audio documents.